TheAppHub/hindsight/source/_posts/work/down-to-earth.md

 permalink: /portfolio/down-to-earth/
 image: down-to-earth-1.jpg
 categories:
   - Social Media Strategy
   - Packaging & Print
   - Digital Marketing
 tags:
 ---

-## Kubota’s brand evolution—More show and tell.
+## Kubota’s brand evolution — More show and tell

 In the wake of the pandemic, it was time to bring people together again.
-‘Down to Earth’ was our answer—a publication that shifted focus from hard selling to telling varied and engaging stories about the Kubota lifestyle.
+‘Down to Earth’ was our answer — a publication that shifted focus from hard selling to telling varied and engaging stories about the Kubota lifestyle.

 ### Publication design with heart.